Andrustn/Andrustn.github.io/_pages/about.md

 ## Introduction
 This website serves to house the many projects that I have worked on over the years both as a student and as an employee.
 The projects, code, presenations, and papers featured on this site were entirely or in part produced by me.
 I wanted to create a lasting container for the many things I have, and will work on.
 As such, This site will house academic assignments, personal projects, and even professional projects (those that are not protected by non-disclosure agreements).
 For the academic assignments I have tried to the best of my ability to include the instructions or requirements that were provided.
 (And any code that may have been supplied to assist in completion).
 I in no way intend to infringe on the intellectual property of the professors who created these assignments, and will give credit to them wherever it is possible.

-The site is built on the [GitHub pages](https://pages.github.com) framework, and as such, is itself a repository.
-All code, projects, and papers can be dowloaded from said repository using the links provided on each respective page.

 ## Navigation
 To navigate the website, use the top bars to select areas of interest, or use the provided links with descriptions below.